-Decem December 31,
+December r 31,

-2021 2020
+2020 2019

-utory rate 21.00% 21.00%
+Statutory rate 21.00% 21.00%

-e tax (2.78) 7.96
+State tax 7.96 8.46

-credits 1.70 0.84
+Tax credits 0.84 0.98

-nge in valuation allowance (16.92) (29.43)
+Change in valuation allowance (29.43) (28.78)

-L and tax credits limited under 382 (2.43)

-er (0.57) (0.37)
+Other (0.37) (1.66)

-ıl 0.00% 0.00%
+Total 0.00% 0.00%

-credits nge in valuation allowance L and tax credits limited under 382 er 1.70 (16.92) (2.43) (0.57) 0.84 (29.43 - (0.37

-On March 27, 2020, the Coronavirus Aid, Relief and Economic Securities Act, or CARES Act, was enacted and signed into law in response to the COVID-19 pandemic.
+On March 27, 2020, the Coronavirus Aid, Relief and Economic Securities Act ("CARES Act") was enacted and signed into law in response to the COVID-19 pandemic.
 The CARES Act, among other things, permits NOL carryovers and carrybacks to offset 100% of taxable income for taxable years beginning before 2021.
 In addition, the CARES Act allows NOLs incurred in 2018, 2019 and 2020 to be carried back to each of the five preceding taxable years to generate a refund of previously paid income taxes.
 Other provisions include increased limits on the deduction of interest expense from 30% to 50% of adjusted taxable income for tax years beginning in 2019 and 2020, increased limits on 2020 charitable contribution deductions from 10% to 25% of taxable income and accelerated refunds of alternative minimum tax credits.
-The provisions of the CARES Act did not have a material impact for the year ended December 31, 2021.
+The provisions of the CARES Act did not have a material impact for the year ended December 31, 2020.

-On December 21, 2020, the Consolidated Appropriations Act, 2021, or the Appropriations Act, was signed into law which expanded and extended some of CARES Act provisions, including the expansion of the employee retention credits.
-The Company will claim employee retention credits of \$1.0 million for the 2021 tax year.
+On December 21, 2020, the Consolidated Appropriations Act, 2021 (the "Appropriations Act") was signed into law which expanded and extended some of CARES Act provisions, including the expansion of the employee retention credits.
+The Company will claim employee retention credits of \$0.3 million for the 2020 tax year and will file amended payroll tax returns to claim the employee retention credits.
 The Company will recognize the benefit of those credits as the refunds are received.

-Note 12.
+Note 11.
 Commitments and Contingencies